 - Next Steps for the UK Economy and Prosperity: the steps needed to negotiate a successful exit from the EU and adjust economic policy to put prosperity first.
 Britain’s monetary and fiscal policy options, and changes needed across a wider front (education, energy, transport, taxation, budgets and trade) will be discussed.

-- Constitutional and Legal Priorities for the UK: the legal basis for UK global trade deals with third countries outside the EU; arrangements for forging new trade deals post-Brexit, taking over from the EU those free trade deals with countries to which Britain is already a party; the future framework for UK-EU trade relations and the best legal options for Britain’s strategy in negotiating future access to the EU’s Single Market.
+- Constitutional and Legal Arrangements for the UK’s Future Trade: the legal basis for UK global trade deals with third countries outside the EU; arrangements for forging new trade deals post-Brexit, taking over from the EU those free trade deals with countries to which Britain is already a party; the future framework for UK-EU trade relations and the best legal options for Britain’s strategy in negotiating future access to the EU’s Single Market.

-Contributing to the programme are economists, business leaders, politicians and academic and legal specialists.
+Contributing to the programme are economists, business leaders, politicians and academic and industry specialists.